The one where Amy and Rory wed, and the Doctor adopted a fez. Again.

-- Rory's ~2000 years staying out of trouble "badly" references the Doctor saying the same thing.
+- Rory's ~2000 years staying out of trouble "unsuccessfully" references the Doctor saying the same thing.

 - The scene where Amy starts crying at her wedding party oddly echoes the one where she meets Rory again.

-- "He was the stripper at my stag do."
+- "He was the stripper at my stag."

 - Legs?
 Yes!